 You should always make a business strategy that can help you in identifying the possible risks for your business.

 You should be aware of external as well as internal risks.

-Identifying risks associated with business strategy, compliance laws, and operations in advance will help you minimize or neutralize business risks in an effective manner.
+Identifying risks associated with business strategy, compliance laws, and operations in advance will help you minimize or neutralize commerce risks in an effective manner.

 Business management strategy should also have the plan to tackle any risk before it grows up.